Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Interpolation Across the Full Field of View

 The number of iterations to refine the polynomial interpolation is specified by the user.
 After each iteration, the predicted PSF is rendered at each star location and the mean squared error (Equation \ref{eq:MSE}) is computed using the training stars.
 The worst $10\%$ of training stars are filtered out.

+Alternatively, we provide a mode that removes $N \times \sigma$ outliers from the interpolation.
 Polynomial interpolation for high-degree polynomials can be the most expensive part of the whole PSF fitting procedure.
 For this reason, \texttt{ShOpt} is strict about filtering outliers in polynomial interpretation.
 Training stars are excluded based on the value of $s$ that was found during the analytic-profile interpolation step, which eliminates the need for additional iterations to clean the training data.
 Additionally, we make the conscious decision not to continue filtering our training stars until we reach a given $n \sigma$ confidence.
-The JWST PSFs contain lots of background noise between the ``wings'' of the stars we are trying to model.
+The JWST PSFs contain lots of background noise between the wings of the stars we are trying to model.
 Consequently, an excessive number of iterations may be required to reach the desired level of confidence.